Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 That's not a typo.
 Six hundred and twenty-three thousand transactions per second.

 The Kaspa comparison misses the point.
-Kaspa's blockDAG architecture is genuinely innovative and well-executed—it's open source and delivers impressive performance.
+Kaspa's blockDAG architecture is well-designed and well-executed.
+It's open source and delivers impressive performance.
 But comparing it to Substrate is like comparing a race car to a construction kit.
 Kaspa excels at one thing: fast, simple transactions.
 Substrate excels at building entire custom blockchain ecosystems.

 Why This Matters for Builders

 The establishment loves simple solutions to complex problems.
 "Just switch to our faster chain!" they say.
-But the Bittensor community gets it: composability > best tech/throughput.
+The Bittensor builders get it: composability > best tech/throughput.

-As one community member put it: "~95% of Bittensor activity happens offchain (mining, validating, and usage) so throughput shouldn't be what's optimized for.
-Developers, integrations, liquidity, and tooling matter more."
+As one community member put it: "~95% of Bittensor activity happens offchain (mining and validating and usage) so throughput shouldn't be what's optimized for.
+What matters more is the developer ecosystem, the integrations, the tooling already built around Substrate."

 Speed without ecosystem integration is just a faster path to isolation.